BEYOND THE BALCONY

 Over a period of 6 months, starting with visits to local centres and meeting rooms we developed conversations with participants and carers.
 Two projects ran in parallel, with five workshops for each group.
 Participants explored the conceptual space behind and in front of the balcony painting, imagining themselves looking out, and looking in.
 Participants created digital collages incorporating poems and self-portraits in imaginatively depicted scenes of their lives, using the balcony as a device, looking back into their past and domestic world, and looking out to future and wider landscapes.
 These were combined into animated narratives, one for each group.

-We developed these workshops using collage, paint, music, poetry, photography and film, developing imagery and narratives that reflected our thoughts on visiting the Impressionist Gallery and the works it contained, whilst all the time, considering our past and present lives.
+We and the participants developed these workshops using collage, paint, music, poetry, digital photography and video, developing collaged imagery and animated narratives that reflected our thoughts on visiting the Impressionist gallery and the works it contained, whilst, all the time, considering our past and present lives.

 We were assisted by two young volunteers from Oxford Young Arts Practitioners (OYAP) giving them opportunity to develop their own knowledge and experience to help them develop professionaly.

 The participants works and our commissioned artwork was opened as part of White Nights celebratory late night with over 2,000 attendees to the museum.

 Gallery: The Impressionist Gallery, Ashmolean Museum of Art & Archeology, Oxford